rhubarb-geek-nz/powershell-freebsd/README.md

 ### 1.1.
 Bootstrap the Linux build environment.

 Setup the build environment to target FreeBSD on Linux.
 This is not as hard as it sounds, [bootstrap.ps1](bootstrap.ps1) should perform all the steps.
-Run this is as minimal environment as you can without an installed .NET SDK (eg in a `docker`) but with PowerShell.
+Run this in as minimal environment as you can without an installed .NET SDK (eg in a `docker`) but with PowerShell.

 1. The [PowerShell](https://github.com/PowerShell/PowerShell) project is cloned from git.